commercetools Shopify Import Help

 This uses a commercetools subscription.
 When a created or updated event is received from the subscription, the relevant entity is imported into Shopify using the mapping configuration.

-Products, Categories, Customers and Orders can all be synced.
+Products, Categories, Discounts, Customers and Orders can all be synced.
 Note that, as orders are never updated (see the Orders section above), an updated event for an order that has already been imported is skipped.

 A deleted event for Products or Categories removes the associated entity from Shopify.